Antiplanes abarbarea: Description

 sculpture consists of rather coarse, irregular incremental lines, retractively arcuate in front of the suture, though there is no distinct fasciole.
 The aperture is elongate.
 The anal sulcus is close to the suture and is rather deep.
 The outer lip is thin and smooth inside.
 The inner lip is erased.
 The columella is straight, smooth and attenuated in front.
 The siphonal canal is short, wide and nearly straight.

 Distribution

-The holotype was found off Santa Rosa Island, California, USA.
+The holotype was found off Santa Rosa Island, California, United States.